Bronze Age Silver

-Our silver story starts somewhere in the end of the 4th millennium BC when clever inhabitants of modern day Turkey figured out they could extract silver from lead through cupellation (see also: Silver Mining & Metallurgy).
+Our silver story starts somewhere in the end of the 4th millennium BC when clever inhabitants of modern-day Turkey figured out they could extract silver from lead through cupellation (see also: Silver Mining & Metallurgy).
 Very few silver pieces from this time have survived but those that do give us a great insight in what these Bronze Age silversmiths were capable of.

 At the dawn of history (history meaning that part of the past we have written accounts of) silver was used as a currency in Mesopotamia.
 Not as in coins but purely by weight or in the form of rings.
-The Mesopotamian silversmith's shop would have resembled that of the goldsmith or, as is often the case these days, would have been the very same shop.
+The Mesopotamian silversmith’s shop would have resembled that of the goldsmith or, as is often the case these days, would have been the very same shop.
 Although silver is slightly less ductile than gold and requires more frequent annealing during the manufacturing process it can still be cast, hammered into extremely thin sheets, engraved, embossed, used in repoussé work and decorated with filigree and granulation.
-Vessels, statuettes and jewelry have been found which indicate that silver with a high purity was used, yielding quite soft objects.
+Vessels, statuettes, and jewelry have been found which indicate that silver with a high purity was used, yielding quite soft objects.

 The Egyptians cherished the rare and exotic.
 When it came from far away, they loved it.
 Great lengths of trouble were gone through to get Afghan Lapis lazuli, arguably the most valuable gemstone to them.
-Along this trade route silver reached Egypt as well and just as with lapis, it was valued high and seen as extremely exclusive.
-Gold could be obtained close to home from the mountains in the Eastern desert and Nubia and perhaps some electrum has come from here as well but pure silver must have been import, causing it to be worth more than gold and only fit for the most important people.
+Along this trade route silver reached Egypt as well and, just as with lapis, it was valued highly and seen as extremely exclusive.
+Gold could be obtained close to home from the mountains in the Eastern desert and Nubia and perhaps some electrum has come from here as well but pure silver must have been imported, causing it to be worth more than gold and only fit for the most important people.

 By about 1600BC the value of silver had sunk to about half that of gold, indicating that the supply of the metal had grown considerably.
 By this time it was used as an abstract currency having a constant value.
 The popularity of silver apparently was submitted to the conjuncture of fashion.
 King Tut’s grave, for instance, contained hardly any silver items while Sheshonq II even had an all silver sarcophagus.